 In the past, it was sometimes called drawing, engineering drawing, engineering drawing, and design.
 Still, today it is usually done by designers who have learned to use a computer-aided drawing or computer-aided design (CAD).

-The fire extinguishing system also uses pipes, which can transport non-potable water or drinking water, or other liquids to extinguish fires.
+The fire extinguishing system also uses pipes to transport non-potable water, drinking water, or other liquids to extinguish fires.
 In addition, many other industrial uses are essential for transporting unprocessed and semi-finished liquids for processing into more valuable products.
 Some of the more exotic materials used in construction are Inconel, titanium, chromium-molybdenum, and various other steel alloys.

 In addition, it is necessary to evaluate the mechanical behavior of the piping under regular loads (internal pressure and thermal stresses) under occasional and intermittent loading cases such as earthquakes, high wind or particular vibration, and water hammers.
-This evaluation should be performed with the assistance of a specialized (finite element) pipe stress analysis computer programs such as AutoPIPE, CAEPIPE, CAESAR, PASS/START-PROF.
+You should perform this evaluation with the assistance of specialized (finite element) pipe stress analysis computer programs such as AutoPIPE, CAEPIPE, CAESAR, and PASS/START-PROF.

 In cryogenic pipe supports, most steels become more brittle as the temperature decreases from normal operating conditions, so it is necessary to know the temperature distribution for cryogenic conditions.
 In addition, steel structures will have areas of high stress that may be caused by sharp corners in the design or inclusions in the material.